sebftw/interp2gpu/README.md

 ## How to use
 Call it as `Vq = interp2gpu(V, Xq, Yq, "spline")`.
 For an explanation of inputs, see  [https://mathworks.com/help/matlab/ref/interp2.html](https://mathworks.com/help/matlab/ref/interp2.html) from Mathworks.
+An example of how to use interp2gpu is given in `example.m`.

 ## Features